Baking Soda And Lemon Juice

 Conclusion

 Baking soda and lemon juice are versatile, natural ingredients that offer a range of cleaning and personal care benefits.
 Their chemical reaction creates a fizzing action that can help lift dirt, neutralize odors, and break down stains.
-However, understanding their properties and limitations is key to using them effectively and safely.
+That said, understanding their properties and limitations is key to using them effectively and safely.
 Whether you're cleaning your kitchen, freshening your home, or experimenting with natural remedies, this powerful combination can be a valuable tool—just remember to use it wisely and with care.